 A 79-year-old man from Gaithersburg won a huge jackpot after a clerical error at the time of his birth meant he seemingly had two birthdates.
 The man’s “official” birthday was recorded as being 23rd April, however, it was an error and the real date of birth was 21st April.

-The player felt that these two numbers were extremely significant for him and played them both on a few different lottery games.
-He dropped very lucky on the Maryland Multi-Match Draw, when six of the numbers he’d chosen, including his two birthdays, came up, netting him a $1.9 million win!
+The player felt that these two numbers were extremely significant for him and played them both in a few different lottery games.
+He dropped very luckily on the Maryland Multi-Match Draw, when six of the numbers he’d chosen, including his two birthdays, came up, netting him a $1.9 million win!

 Speaking after the win he said: “I was scanning the newspaper and flipped to the lottery section first, and when I saw the numbers my eyes just grew bigger and bigger.
 When I told my wife how much we had won, at first she didn’t believe me!”, he revealed.

 After taxes, the couple will take home $1.45 million and are considering their options before they spend any money.